-We believe the ukulele is one of the most fun and accessible instruments to learn and we are extremely proud to have started hundreds of people on their ukulele and musical journey of self discovery.
+We believe the ukulele is one of the most fun and accessible instruments to learn and we are extremely proud to have started more than a thousand people on their ukulele and musical journey of self discovery!

 We hope to encourage as many people as possible to experience for themselves how making music adds LIFE to your life!

 Founder & Musical Director

 Janine is also a Registered Music Therapist with the Australian Music Therapy Association with over 15 years experience working with community music groups in aged care, early childhood music programs, as well as groups within the corporate sector.
 She has training in drum circle facilitation techniques developed by Arthur Hull (Village Music Circles) and Kalani Das (Developmental Community Music) as well as music and movement qualifications in Dalcroze Eurhythmics.